vaibhavprajapati-22/Two-Birds-One-Neural-Network-Challenge/README.md

 # Solution Description

+Model architecture and results can be found at : https://ubiquitous-horn-d1d.notion.site/Beginners-Hypothesis-2024-2y-1ec7e751b94d4733b84476fec5bfe1a9?pvs=25

 ![image](https://github.com/vaibhavprajapati-22/Two-Birds-One-Neural-Network-Challenge/assets/148644657/6413d38b-898d-4dad-a069-b42f80aa0da3)

 For this problem I have used CVAE Models to generate more samples for the given condition of y1 and y2.
 The Architecture of the model has been slightly changed from starter notebook provided by the DSG.
 According to the blog post https://agustinus.kristia.de/techblog/2016/12/17/conditional-vae/ the encoder model should input x0 and x1 as well the given y1 and y2 conditions during training.
 Sampling Model is same.
 Decoder Model have inputs for Z(Got from Sampling Model) and y1 and y2 for generating x0_hat and x1_hat.